 As with any personality type, there are both benefits and drawbacks to the common qualities of those with a choleric temperament.
-Below are listed of some of the attributes of people who have a choleric temperament.
+Below is a list of some of the attributes of people who have a choleric temperament.

 Positive Attributes of a Choleric Temperament

-- Hustler – Choleric temperament individuals are goal-oriented and driven.
+- Highly Motivated – Individuals with a choleric temperament are goal-oriented and driven.
 They know what they want and work hard to get it.

-- Astute (Quick) Thinker – They are high-energy and able to make decisions quickly and effectively, because they are quick thinkers.
+- Astute – They are high-energy and able to make decisions quickly and effectively because they are quick thinkers.
 They don’t need as much sleep but can produce amazing amounts of work and effort without seeming like much exertion.